-E.B. thanks Thomas Leweke and the organising committee of the 7^{th} Conference on Bluff Body Wakes and Vortex-Induced Vibrations (BBVIV-7) for making his participation possible.
-O.C. is grateful to Sebastiano Fischera for useful discussions and John Curran from the workshop of the University of Liverpool for building and designing the models.
+E.B. thanks Thomas Leweke and the organising committee of the $7^{th}$ Conference on Bluff Body Wakes and Vortex-Induced Vibrations (BBVIV-7) for making his participation possible.
+O.C. is grateful to Sebastiano Fichera for useful discussions to conduct experiment in the wind tunnel and John Curran from the workshop of the University of Liverpool for building and designing the models.